About the Blog

 Mark (Editor) is a security consultant, and teaches homeland and international security at Colorado State University Pueblo’s Center for the Study of Homeland Security (CSHS) and Center for Cyber Security Education and Research (CCSER).
 His consulting experience includes emergency planning, business continuity, exercise planning, threat assessment, and counterterrorism research.

 Mark has a PhD from the University of Denver’s Korbel School of International Studies, where he specialized in international security and served as a project manager for the Sie Center for International Security and Diplomacy’s “Program on Terrorism and Insurgency Research.”
 Mark’s research evaluates the security implications of DIY weapons, and the technical and civil liberties implications of trying to control them in a post-industrial world.
-He’s working on a book adaptation titled “Making Crimes: Technology, Law, and the Future of Gun Control.”
+He’s working on a book adaptation for Praeger titled, “Ghost Guns: Hobbyists, Hackers, and the Revolution in Homemade Weapons.”

 Kerry (Contributor) has more than a decade of experience in international humanitarian work, with specialties in emergency management, public health, and information technology.
 She has a Masters in International Human Rights and certifications in Global Health and Humanitarian Assistance from the University of Denver.
 Kerry has worked with humanitarian assistance organizations around the world, including in Kenya, South Sudan, China, and Lesotho.
 She has managed and supported emergency operations during armed conflict and a coup or two, and provides guidance for organizations as they combine technology, development, health services, and emergency management.